Come Tomorrow (Marie Knight song): Marie Knight version

 "Come Tomorrow" was released in October 1961 through Okeh Records.
 The release of the single was Okeh's first for almost a year, and Epic Records re-activated the label specifically for the single's release.
 It was backed by "There's Nothing In The World", written by Elgin, Augustus along with Clarence Lewis.
 Upon release, it received positive reviews in the US press.
 The staff writer for Billboard calls it a "rich, moving vocal", further stating it to be a "spiritual-favored theme" with "strong emotional impact."
 In Cash Box, the single was chosen as a pick of the week, calling it a "powerhouse release", claiming that Knight never sounded better than she did on "Come Tomorrow".
 They write that it may become a hit because of the Latin beat "sporting a beautiful, string-highlighted instrumental showcase."

 Despite the positive reviews the single received, it did not chart in the US on neither the Billboard nor Cash Box charts.
-Following the hit version by Manfred Mann, Okeh re-released Knight's original version in March 1965, though it failed to chart on that release, too.
+Following the hit version by Manfred Mann, Okeh re-released Knight's original version in March 1965, though it again failed to chart.